 These cats rarely shed and leave hair behind, which makes them a great pet option for those who suffer from allergies.
 They are also considered to produce low amounts of dander, which is a big factor when it comes to cats triggering allergic reactions in humans.
 They also tend to produce less of the feline d1 protein that is known to cause allergies.

 While the Balinese cat has long hair, they seem to produce low amounts of allergens, just like short, sleek-haired cats do.
 They also happen to shed less than most cats, which not only benefits those with allergies but also makes cleanup easy.
 Their long hair does not typically develop tangles either, which makes them easy to groom.

 4. Cornish Rex

-The reason that this cat breed is considered hypoallergenic to humans is that they release little dander and few allergens.
+The reason that this cat breed is considered hypoallergenic to humans is that their unique curly hair is very low shedding.
+They release less dander and few allergens.
 They also happen to shed lightly throughout the year, although shedding tends to get heavier during the summer months.
 All in all, this is a cat that any allergic person should consider adding to their household.

 5. Devon Rex

-This may sound like a dog breed, but the Devon Rex is all cat.
+This may sound like a dog breed, but the Devon Rex is a unique-looking cat.
 These intelligent cats originated in England sometime in the 1950s.
-They have short, thin coats that rarely shed and produce little dander.
-Despite their coat’s thinness, these cats are super soft and cuddly, making them excellent snuggle partners during movie time or at night while sleeping.
+They have short, thin coats that rarely shed, making them a potentially good pet for allergy sufferers.

-One big reason these cats make good pets for humans with allergies is that that they do have any hair.
-Therefore, they do not shed and the dander that they produce is minimal.
-These are not the softest cats while cuddling, but they are loving and affectionate.
-They love sleeping under the covers in the bed at night with their human family members.
+One big reason these cats make good pets for humans with allergies is that they don’t have very much hair.
+Therefore, they do not shed and the allergens do not spread around your house.
+These are not the softest cats to cuddle, but they are loving and affectionate.

 7. Russian Blue